mkienenb/web-app-react-kotlin-js-gradle/KNOWN_ISSUES.md

 * hacky/fragile gradle task to download puppeteer resolved problem but is a poor full solution
   - may also break under windows due to paths
   - is also slow as it currently re-downloads and installs after each gradle run

-## Design

-### StartReactApp happens only once
-* That code needs to be moved out of a gradle task to a before-scenario and after-scenario function in jvmTest
-* Ideally, configure to be per-scenario or per-feature